 A full refund will be given to all applicants for courses which do not proceed.

 A full refund will be given to students who withdraw before 5th September.

-Where students pay the online application fee to accept an offer they have 14 days in which to withdraw and claim a full refund provided the course has not commenced.
+Where students pay the online application fee to accept an offer they have 14 days (from the acceptance date) in which to withdraw and claim a full refund provided the course has not commenced.